CompSciLauren/awesome-git-hooks/README.md

 # git-hooks
-:anchor: A collection of git hooks with resources for learning how to use them.
+:anchor: A collection of useful, easy to use, well-documented git hooks.

+:heavy_check_mark: Nothing to install/download

+:heavy_check_mark: Code is well-documented

+:heavy_check_mark: Grab & go!
+Copy the code you want to use and paste into your .git/hooks folder

 ## What are git hooks?
 Git hooks are custom scripts you can use to automate tasks which are triggered before or after a git command is executed.